llpeterson/data/multimedia.md

 $$

-By comparison, telephone-quality voice is sampled at a rate of 8 KHz, with 8-bit samples, resulting in a bit rate of 64 kbps, which is not coincidentally the speed of an ISDN link.
+By comparison, telephone-quality voice is sampled at a rate of 8 KHz, with 8-bit samples, resulting in a bit rate of 64 kbps.

 Clearly, some amount of compression is going to be required to transmit CD-quality audio over, say, the 128-kbps capacity of an ISDN data/voice